Protowalker/OWDataExtractor/README.md

 4. Go to [the website](https://protowalker.github.io/OWDataExtractor) and paste into the box labeled "Input data from Overwatch.."

-The data will be parsed into nice JSON for you to read down below.
+The data will be parsed into nice JSON for you to read in the bottom box.

+Hey!
+Is this data from a tournament or PUG?
+Consider making a pull request to https://github.com/Protowalker/OWDataExtractor_Dataset with your data.
+We're trying to compile a dataset for use in statistics and the creation of training modes -- maybe even, with enough data, an AI!

 -------------